 CAP: Provide at admission the PREA Brochure and Day One Brochure to all inmates.
-Conduct comprehensive education to all new inmates within 30 day of admission.
 Provide the PREA auditor an electronic copy of the Rulebook for record.
 Implement brochures at admission and provide the auditor with signed documentation showing that they did receive this at the time of their admission.
 Provide the auditor a copy of the documentation that new inmates have received comprehensive education within 30 day of admission.